Has Your Mobility Reduced Following A Spell In Hospital?

 Once there is more clarity around the situation, the requirements for the bathroom adaptation come into sharper focus and the end user can be confident that a design proposal will be suitable for their long term needs.

 If you or a relative are in hospital now, why not find out more about what bathroom adaptations are available?
-Request a brochure here http://www.absolutemobility.co.uk/request-a-brochure/ or call 01491 411 041.
+Request a brochure here https://www.absolutemobility.co.uk/request-a-brochure/ or call 01491 411 041.

 Or if you or a relative has recovered from a hospital stay and your mobility has stabilised, why not find out what can be done to make your bathroom easier to access?
-Call 01491 411 041 to discuss a home appointment or get in touch here http://www.absolutemobility.co.uk/request-a-demonstration/
+Call 01491 411 041 to discuss a home appointment or get in touch here https://www.absolutemobility.co.uk/request-an-appointment/